IDEAS FOR GETTING INVOLVED at July 2017

 - Offer English tuition to asylum seekers ineligible for state-funded classes

-- Raise funds for City of Sanctuary, BEACON, Abigail Housing, BIASAN, Refugee Action.
+- Raise funds for City of Sanctuary, BEACON, Abigail Housing, BIASAN, Bradford Action for Refugees.
 Or, if you have expertise in making funding applications, we would be very pleased to hear from you!

 - Provide short or longer-term accommodation to homeless asylum-seekers by hosting ([email protected]) or contributing to the rent for a house (org.uk/)

 - Invite refugee groups to your community social events (we’ll pass the invitation on).